fbpx

 We’ve heard that the animals are most active in the morning, so I’d suggest trying to do this first thing in the morning.

-I mean, this might be the closest you’ll come to a real African safari, so might as well get the full experience!
+I mean, this might be the closest you’ll come to a real African safari, so you might as well get the full experience!

 WILDERNESS EXPLORERS